liviamarads/adventure-game/README.md

 ## Instructions

-To have access to the Adventure Game, you can access `adventure_game.py`.
+To have access to the Adventure Game, you can run `adventure_game.py`.
 You need to choose wisely your way through the situations that will present in front of you in order to win the game!